La Vie en Rose (Iz*One song): Music video

 On October 29, "La Vie en Rose" was released along with its music video through various sites and music portals, including YouTube, Melon and Naver TV.
 Directed by VM Project Architecture, the music video is inspired by the color red, with the twelve members seen singing and dancing in red-and-leather outfits, and "counters the more impactful outfits with softer feminine ones".

 The music video achieved more than 4.5 million views in the first 24 hours of its release on YouTube, surpassing the previous record held by Stray Kids for most views of a K-pop group's debut music video within 24 hours.
 It exceeded more than 10 million views within four days of its release.

 Commercial performance

-"La Vie en Rose" peaked at number one on three of the South Korean major charts, including Bugs, Soribada and Mnet.
-The song also topped the iTunes K-pop Singles Chart in two countries and ranked within the top 10 in eight countries.

 "La Vie en Rose" debuted at number 6 on the Billboard World Digital Song Sales chart, selling 1,000 downloads in the week ending November 1, 2018, according to Nielsen Music, and was the week's third-biggest-selling K-pop song.